Barry Pang: Horse racing career

 Pang is involved in Australian horse racing and is recognised as one of the more prominent horse owner in contemporary Australian horse racing.
 Pang is an owner of horses who have won group 1 races.
 Marwong won the Caulfield Guineas in 1987.
 Pang was a part owner of the Melbourne Cup 2013 winner horse Fiorente under trainer Gai Waterhouse.
 In 2019 Cape Of Good Hope won the Caulfield Stakes with trainer David Hayes.
 Barry Pang co-owns the horse 'Delphi' that won the 2021 Herbert Power Stakes at Caulfield, along with his wife Anne Pang and son Chris Pang.
+Barry proposed that the Melbourne Cup spring carnival introduce a pre-cup horse auctions akin to the London Royal Ascot auctions as a means to increase the spring carnival's publicity.
+In October of 2024, Barry along with Australian Jockey Michelle Payne and horse trainer Ben Hayes presented the Kooyong Stadium Presidents Lunch panel on horse racing.
+Horse ownership in 2024 includes 'Buffalo River' from the Mike Moroney yard at Flemington.

 Business career

 In the late 90s, Pang and wife Anne began an art consultancy firm dealing in Australian fine art called Artpreciation.
 It dealt primarily with Australian paintings and focused on growing a burgeoning Australian art market.
 Upon retirement from the art market, The Barry & Anne Pang Collection was auctioned off in 2015.

 From 2016 Barry has been a director at Lateral Pharma an Australian biotechnology company undergoing clinical trials into the application of AOD-9604 (Lipotropin) for medical pain treatment.
 AOD-9604 was a compound used in the Essendon Football Club supplements saga.

 In 2018 Pang was a director at Lanka Graphite, an Australian-based graphite exploration company.

 Pang is a noted Australian businessman working towards improving Chinese - Australian relations and positive integration for Chinese Australian immigrants.
+He advocates for migrants to get involved in local pastimes such as Australian football or Horse-racing as way to positively participate in Australian society and improve integration.

 Awards

 1996 Blitz Magazine Hall of Fame Kung Fu Tribute Award.

+2023 Martial Arts Australia, Masters Award for Lifetime achievement.
+Received alongside Richard Norton, Benny Urquidez, and Mike Stone.